jthack/hydeout/_posts/2025-04-30-introducing-the-glazing-score.md

 I think language models need to be optomized to increase human flourishing, not just increase the amount of time users chat with them.
 A sycophantic model is much worse than a dull or unhelpful one since it amplifies risks, especially as these tools become more commonly used and trusted in society.

-### Looking Ahead

-We’ll be releasing evaluation results soon.
-If you're involved in building, fine-tuning, or deploying language models at scale, this test is worth your attention.
-Let's put an end to creating digital Tigellinuses.

 \- Joseph